 My husband and I got off the train and hurried to the bus waiting at the bus terminal, and as I got on first and checked in with my travel-card with a chip, my husband insisted for the tenth time, that he wanted to go back to buy some chocolate from the nearby 7/11 shop.

 The bus driver heard all this.

-I couldn’t stop my husband who immediately turned on his heels and started heading towards the shop, so I quickly said to the driver that I had better check out again as I feared we would miss his bus and I went quickly down to the checkout post on the exit door on the side and he kindly opened it so I could get off without having to walk back up to the front of the bus again.
+I couldn’t stop my husband who immediately turned on his heels and started heading towards the shop, so I quickly said to the driver that I had better check out again as I feared we would miss his bus and I went quickly down to the checkout post on the exit door on the side and he kindly opened the door so I could get off quickly without having to walk back up to the front of the bus again.

 I caught up with my husband and already in the doorway we could see 2-3 long queues and I pointed out that there was no way we could get served in time and there was only one bus in the hour, as it was weekend.

 So back we come to the driver and he immediately asked if we’d succeeded in getting some chocolate?
 (Probably fancied some himself!)
 So I explained why we didn’t succeed.

 He looked genuinely sorry on my husband’s behalf.

 Well about 10 days later, we again get on his bus and he recognises us as "the couple who didn’t get any chocolate" and says so!!!

 We laughed, taken aback and amazed at his brilliant memory!